RPL Guide - Master of Clinical Exercise Physiology (1207247)

 - CEP91001 - Clinical Exercise Physiology for Chronic Conditions

 - CEP93001 - Clinical Exercise Physiology for Neurological Conditions

-Automatic credit (only for Southern Cross University Bachelor of Sport and Exercise Science graduates)
+Note: Only for Southern Cross University Bachelor of Sport and Exercise Science graduates

 If you have successfully completed a major in the Southern Cross University Bachelor of Sport and Exercise, on entry to the Master of Clinical Exercise Physiology, the following credit is automatically awarded:

 On entry to the course 4 units (48 Credit Points) is automatically awarded:

 On entry to the course up to 2 units (24 Credit Points) is automatically awarded:

 On entry to the course up to 3 units (36 Credit Points) is automatically awarded:

 There are 2 mandatory units not eligible for RPL:

 - CEP92003 - Advanced Professional Practice I (includes > 180 hrs practicum)